The following is a list of common symptoms leading to Relapse or known in the 12 Step Programs as

 These were often those who suddenly disappeared, later to quietly slip back into the rooms of recovery.
 We knew where

 they had been, but no words or harsh looks were ever needed to be exchanged.

 Relapse tends to be part of the recovery process.
 85% of addicts relapse in their first year of recovery.
-If you fall off the
+So if you fall off